aungthuramoe/laravelTest/README.md

 php artisan serve or php -S localhost:8000 -t public/ (you can change port)
 ```
 - goto your running project url and login with username=>Admin and password is 123456
-- If you want to generate posts,type folowing command or create post from UI
+- If you want to generate posts, type folowing command or create post from UI
 ```shill
 php artisan db:seed --class=PostsSeeder
 ```